 - Careless employee – one who mishandles data, performs reckless security behavior, installs unauthorized applications, and does not adhere to cybersecurity protocols.

 - Compromised employee – one who may accidentally click a malicious link or attachment by failing to recognize a phishing email.

 Preventing Insider Threats

 - Train employees.
-62% of the insider threats are directly related to employee compromise and negligence.
+62% of the insider threats in cyber security are directly related to employee compromise and negligence.
 Most insider threats are unintentional and happen because employees lack cybersecurity awareness.
 Anti-phishing training using phishing simulations will encourage employee awareness.

 - Build a cyber-secure work culture by focusing on cyber hygiene across your organization Employees should be trained to recognize and report risky behavior, negligence or carelessness to IT or HR departments.

 - Coordinate with cross-functional leaders, especially HR departments to identify and monitor possible disgruntled employees.